RegTech in the AML area

 RegTech or regulatory technology solutions allow financial institutions to automate processes and accomplish them within a shorter time span.
 RegTech solutions contribute to more effective management of money laundering, terrorism financing and sanctions risks, and give financial institutions the opportunity to obtain high-quality data.

-Please take a look at particular areas of RegTech solutions and refer to the FCMC if you are planning to develop an IT solution in any of these areas and need FCMC’s expert advice.
+Please take a look at particular areas of RegTech solutions and refer to Latvijas Banka if you intend to develop an IT solution in any of these areas and need Latvijas Banka’s expert advice.

 Possible IT solutions in the AML area